by Alexander, a Hotline advocate

 - Having police involved could upset the abusive partner.
 When the police leave, the abuser might harm their partner more because police were involved.

 - The police might not believe that abuse is happening.
-It’s common that the abusive partner will lie or manipulate the situation to police to get them to go away.
+It’s common that the abusive partner will lie or manipulate the situation to the police to get them to go away.

 - The abusive partner might have connections to the police department.
 This can create a very difficult situation for the victim because the abusive partner is in a position of power outside of the relationship.